viresh-ratnakar/webifi/README.md

 - reveal cell [number]
 - reveal all

-This option is only available in crossword where the solution has been provided.
+This command is only available in crossword where the solution has been provided.
+The "reveal all" command asks for confirmation.

 #### matches
 Get words or phrases matching the letters that have been entered so far in the